Most house fires start in the kitchen - in or on stoves, ovens, toasters, and microwave ovens.

 Make a plan

-Having a plan can help save your life in a house fire.
-Spend a few minutes with all household members thinking about how you would respond if a fire started.
+Having a home fire escape plan can help save your life in a house fire.
+Spend a few minutes with all household members talking about how you would respond if a fire started.
 You should:

 - identify more than one way out of each room (including windows) and ensure that all family members know how to open doors and windows